 He will.

-No, he he chose plan B. I like plan B better because I thought we'd have a much much better shot of winning, and the Supreme Court handed him a huge victory.
+I like Plan B better because I thought we'd have a much better shot of winning.

-Last week, the American people learned that Cheryl Mills, Secretary Clinton's longtime confidant and former State Department Chief of Staff and Heather Samuelson counseled to Secretary Clinton in the State Department were granted immunity for production of their laptops.
+Last week, the American people learned that Cheryl Mills, Secretary Clinton's longtime confidant and former State Department chief of staff, and Heather Samuelson, counseled to Secretary Clinton in the State Department, were granted immunity for production of their laptops.

 Why were they not targets of the FBI's criminal investigation?

-Well, target is someone on whom you have sufficient evidence to indict a subject as someone whose conduct at some point during the investigation falls within the scope of the investigation.
+A subject is someone whose conduct at some point during the investigation falls within the scope of the investigation.

-So certainly with respect to Ms. Mills, at least initially, because she was an email correspondent.
+So certainly with respect to Ms. Mills, at least initially, because she was an email correspondent, she was a subject of the investigation.

 Did the FBI find classified information on either of their computers?